isomerpages/moe-sls/_student-user-guide/Assign/About Assignments.md

 <div class="isomer-image-wrapper">
 <img style="width:1.5rem; display: inline;" height="auto" width="100%" src="/images/Icons/Bulb32.svg">
 </div>
-<p><u>Did you know?</u>: Teachers are able to set a Passcode to an Assignment.
+<p><u>Did you know?</u>: Teachers are able to set a Access Code to an Assignment.
-You will be required to enter the Passcode (case-sensitive) in order to access these Assignments.</p>
+You will be required to enter the Access Code (case-sensitive) in order to access these Assignments.</p>
 <h2>Language Settings</h2>
 <hr>
 <p>By default, your Assignments are displayed in English.
 However, your teacher